groupvine/gv-doc/membership/importing.md

 |sam.salsa@example.com        |                  | x                |
 |billy.banjo@example.com      |                  | Admin            |

-Note also that sub-groups can define their own lists (but not the other way around).
+Note also that sub-groups can define their own lists.
 For example, in the following, Tim belongs to the account-wide "musicians" list as well as the "redsox" list defined in (and only relevant in) the eastregion group.
 Sue is also a musician and is in the "giants" list defined in the westregion group: